-During the year ended March 31, 2016, the Company issued 24,178,000 shares in connection with the acquisition of the REC assets.
-During the year ended March 31, 2016, the Company did not issue any shares in connection with evaluation and development of assets.
+During the three months ended June 30, 2016, the Company did not issue any shares in connection with evaluation and development of assets.

 The Company's success in funding its project expenditures is dependent upon its ability to raise adequate debt and equity financing, primarily at the project level.
 If in the event that future private placement financings cannot be closed, the Company would have to review its budgeted project expenditures and revise where necessary.
 Management continues to seek out capital required to undertake its rare earth refinery projects and for working capital to meet project work commitments.